mcgilldinglab/CellSexID/README.md

 Our research article detailing CellSexID is now available on bioRxiv:

 [CellSexID: A Tool for Predicting Biological Sex from Single-Cell RNA-Seq Data](https://doi.org/10.1101/xxxxxxxxxxx)

-*Note: Replace `xxxxxxxxxxx` with the actual DOI or link to the article.*

 ---